 The original East Colorado Boulevard Specific Plan, adopted in 2003, included Colorado Boulevard from Catalina Avenue on the west to Sycamore Avenue on the east.
 The 2003 plan focused on expanding the mix of uses along the corridor to create a "unified streetscape and a series of distinctive places along the boulevard."
 That plan captured a much greater portion of Colorado Boulevard with a more robust set of historic resources and legacy Route 66 land uses.
-Since then, the character of the City has evolved and the boundaries of this Specific Plan have adjusted accordingly.
+Since then, the character of the City has evolved and the boundaries of the ECSP have adjusted accordingly.
 The portion along Green Street was added as part of the 2015 General Plan update, while the block of Colorado Boulevard between Catalina Avenue and Wilson Avenue was removed to be included in the Central District Specific Plan.
-The Lamanda Park Specific Plan area was established by the 2015 General Plan; this included removing the portion of Colorado Boulevard between Roosevelt Avenue and Kinneloa Avenue.
-The portion of Colorado Boulevard east of Kinneloa Avenue has been absorbed into the East Pasadena Specific Plan area.
+The Lamanda Park Specific Plan area was established by the 2015 General Plan; this included removing the portion of Colorado Boulevard east of Kinneloa Avenue has been absorbed into the East Pasadena Specific Plan area.

-Portions of the East Colorado Specific Plan area have evolved since 2003, such as the portion of Allen Avenue between Colorado Boulevard and the I-210 Freeway, which became a primary connector from the Allen Station.
-Other areas, such as the portion of Green Street between Wilson Avenue and Hill Street, have seen fewer changes and continue to provide the neighborhood with retail, small offices, and services.
-Wrapping around the north end of PCC's campus, the Specific Plan area contributes to multi-modal campus access from Allen Station, and provides services for students and faculty.
-Allen Avenue, Green Street, and Colorado Boulevard all serve local needs for the variety of residential neighborhoods that border the Specific Plan area.
+Portions of the ECSP area have evolved since 2003, such as Allen Avenue between Colorado Boulevard and the I-210 Freeway, which became a primary connector from the Allen Station.
+Other areas, such as Green Street between Wilson Avenue and Hill Street, have seen fewer changes and continue to provide the neighborhood with retail, small offices, and services.
+Wrapping around the north end of PCC's campus, the ECSP area contributes to multi-modal campus access from Allen Station, and provides services for students and faculty.
+Allen Avenue, Green Street, and Colorado Boulevard all serve local needs for the variety of residential neighborhoods that border the ECSP area.

-The Specific Plan area includes six designated historic resources, built between 1900 and 1932.
+The ECSP area includes six designated historic resources, built between 1900 and 1932.
 Three of the resources are National Historic Register properties, including the Kindel Building at 1095 Colorado Boulevard (1927), Howard Motor Company Building at 1283 Colorado Boulevard (1927), and a historic Foothill Boulevard Milestone marker at 1304 Colorado Boulevard (1906).
 The other three are City identified Landmark Buildings, including the retail building at 1271 E. Green Street (1929), Holliston Avenue Methodist Church at 1305 Colorado Boulevard (1900), and Draper's Building at 1855 E. Colorado Boulevard (1932).
 These historic resources are from the height of automobile adoption across the country, with the Kindel Building and Howard Motor Company Building celebrating the automobile culture that pervaded Pasadena and Colorado Boulevard.
-Although not designated as historic, the Saga Motor Hotel at 1633 Colorado Boulevard in the College District Subarea is a stylized hotel built in 1959, which continues to hallmark the automobile's impact on the Specific Plan area and reminds the current-day visitor why automotive uses were so prevalent along this historic corridor.
+Although not currently designated as historic, the Saga Motor Hotel at 1633 Colorado Boulevard is a stylized hotel built in 1959, which continues to hallmark the automobile's impact on the ECSP area and reminds the current-day visitor why automotive uses were so prevalent along this historic corridor.

 The area continues to evolve beyond its auto-oriented history with more modern uses that include offices for professional services, studios for health and wellness, and an increasing number of restaurants throughout.
-The presence of churches has been maintained in the area with at least eight houses of worship located in the Specific Plan area.
-Today, much of the Colorado Boulevard corridor in the Specific Plan area serves as part of the annual Rose Parade route.
+The presence of churches has been maintained in the area with at least eight houses of worship located in the ECSP area.
+Today, much of the Colorado Boulevard corridor in the ECSP area serves as part of the annual Rose Parade route.